gazay/ids_please/README.md

-# Ids, please
+# IDs, please

-Helps to get ids or screen names from links to social accounts.
+Get social network IDs or screen names from links to social network accounts.

-Sometimes you need to get ids or screen names from links to social accounts.
+Sometimes you need to get a social network account name from a link — to store a screen name in yor database instead of parsing the link every time, or maybe to work with these accounts using social network APIs (as I do).
-Maybe to store not whole link in your db, maybe to work with those accounts through social networks API (as I do).
-And you don't want to write or double your code from project to project to do this.
-So I wrote this gem to store all this logic in one place.
+Would be easier to have a library that extracts this kind of information from all known social networks for your pleasure.

 Sponsored by [Evil Martians](http://evilmartians.com).